Tuesday, October 29, 2024

 PlayStation's 30th Anniversary Could Be Bigger

 The celebration of the brand is almost upon us.
 PlayStation has posted their 30th Anniversary celebration page that updates as they got more stuff to come.
 I believe that PlayStation's 30th Anniversary is gonna be bigger.
 A couple of weeks ago, they given us the first things, Shapes of Play, My First GT. the soundtracks, the bundle that has the PS5 equipment sporting the gray color of the very first PlayStation console and the Last of Us Part I's launch into PlayStation Plus.
 I can hear them say what about a lineup of PS1 games, and I'll get to that later.
-First off, I'm gonna talk about that game that received a Universal Acclaim rank on Metacritic and became the gem of PlayStation.
+First off, I'm gonna talk about that game that received a Universal Acclaim rank with a score of 93 on Metacritic and became the gem of PlayStation.
 That is Astro Bot.

 Astro Bot became an acclaimed gem PlayStation really needs.
 It celebrates the ultimate PlayStation heritage accompanied by VIP bots that dress up as references to PlayStation characters.
 A lot of people have praised the heritage and the way Team Asobi, the developers behind Astro Bot did with their game.
 I am planning to get Astro Bot to celebrate the ultimate PlayStation heritage.
 I am in the middle of Astro's Playroom to hold me off until I get Astro Bot.

 However, things have took a turn for the worse.
 After the PS5 Pro was revealed, the price of it was revealed to be $700.
 They don't want to spend that much money for a console they've been waiting, so the trailer showing the PS5 Pro was dislike bombed over the $700 price.
 It's not the first thing that happened because both of Concord's trailers got disliked bombed over the game's bland Guardians of the Galaxy mimicry in the characters department, slow pacing and the pricing of $40 for a hero shooter game, as well as the eight-year development cycle that Firewalk has threatened to shut the game down and delist it from digital stores.
 But Ellis has said the game would be shut down while they explore better options including those that can better reach their players.
 That could mean that Concord may come back in a different form.
+Or wind up being shut down permanently.

 After the players became critical of the $700 price tag of the PS5 Pro, Sony decided to blind them with nostalgia by announcing the 30th Anniversary bundle that has the PS5 consoles, controllers and the PlayStation Portal sporting the colors of the PS1 and the old red, blue yellow and green PS logo to pay homage to the brand.
 The bundle goes available on November.
 I have a feeling that they want to get the controller since they are critical of the PS5 Pro's $700 price tag.
 I really want to get the PS5 Pro, but $700 is a bit too absurd.